Your guide to enjoying an ethical and sustainable Christmas – without scrimping on the festive cheer.

 A Non-Tree Christmas Tree

-Given how tiny the typical Hong Kong home is, it may even be worth ditching the huge six foot tree altogether for something more practical.
-Etsy has some fantastic recycled cardboard options (head here for both floor and tabletop versions).
+Given how tiny the typical Hong Kong home is, it may even be worth ditching the huge six-foot tree altogether for something more practical.
+Etsy has some fantastic recycled cardboard options (head here for both floor and tabletop versions) and we love TREE’s terracotta trees or FSC-certified packable wood trees.
+IKEA also has some great eco-friendly tree alternatives this year, including a knitted tree and one made from bamboo!
 Or, for the more creatively inclined, there are a ton of simple DIY ideas, including this wood and fairy light beauty from Collective Gen and this minimalist wall hanging from Almost Makes Perfect.